kusari-network/kusari-docs/docs/get-started/internal-transfer.md

 ### <b> STEP 01 - Setup </b>

 !!!
 Hint
-    Make sure you selected the "Transfers" function of your DApp (see picture below)
+    Make sure you selected the "Transfers" function of our DApp (see picture below)

 ![img](assets/Internal-transfer-step-01.png#center)